Sylvester Groth: Biography

 Groth is the youngest of five siblings from Jerichow (Bezirk Magdeburg) in the former German Democratic Republic, where he also spent his childhood.
 His family is from Upper Silesia.
 Groth's father died while he was still young, and his mother married a second time.
 When he was 14 years old, the family moved to Leipzig.
 In 1986, he escaped from East Germany to West Germany.

 He studied acting and singing at the Ernst Busch Academy of Dramatic Arts in Berlin.
 This was followed by engagements in Schwerin, Dresden, and Berlin, where he worked as a guest actor at the Deutsches Theater and from 1986 to 1989 at the Schaubühne.
 He also worked at the Residenz Theater, the Munich Kammerspiele, the Berliner Ensemble, the Burgtheater in Vienna, and the Salzburg Festival.

 In addition to an extensive theater career, Groth has also acted in numerous television productions and feature films.

 His first major film role was in 1983 in the East German film The Turning Point, based on a novel by Hermann Kant.
 In 1986, he appeared in Johannes Schaaf's adaptation of Michael Ende's story Momo.
 In 1992, he acted in the war drama Stalingrad and in 2006 he took on the role of Nazi Minister of Propaganda Joseph Goebbels in Dani Levy's My Führer – The Really Truest Truth about Adolf Hitler.

-Groth is known to English-language audiences for appearing in Quentin Tarantino's 2009 film Inglourious Basterds, in which he also portrayed Goebbels.
-Most recently, he has held a leading role in the Netflix series Dark as Clausen, a police investigator, as well as appearing in the first episode of the third season of Fargo.
+Groth is known to English-language audiences for appearing in Quentin Tarantino's 2009 film, Inglourious Basterds, in which he again portrayed Goebbels.
+More recently, he held a leading role in the Netflix series Dark as Clausen, a police investigator, as well as appearing in the first episode of the third season of Fargo.

 In January 2013, the Film Museum in Potsdam honoured Groth with a retrospective.
 On 1 December 2017, he received an award from the DEFA Foundation for his outstanding achievements in German film.